sg-hk/ccq/readme.md

 you can keep your study lists in sync across devices by push/pulling them with git. since they're plain text, you have a full view of the diffs / commit history too, which is neat

-you can easily edit or delete entries by directly modifying the text files in your `~/.local/share/ccq/` fodler (or your configured data directory)
+you can easily edit or delete entries by directly modifying the text files in your `~/.local/share/ccq/` folder (or your configured data directory)

 `ccq` doesn't get in the way, doesn't require a separate GUI, or a whole browser environment. it's just you and some bytes waiting to be read